pragatibhandari/AboutMe/README.md

 <h6> During my Information Technology studies at Metropolia, I participated in numerous development projects while collaborating with other developers.
 For the time being, I am proficient in front-end development with skills in accessibility, react.js, Javascript, Material-UI, SCSS, etc while I am equally familiar with Express.js, Node.js, Mongo DB, and PostgreSQL.
 In my work, I strive to fuse stunning design and functional code.
 Recently, I built a serverless application using AWS DynamoDB for data storage, AWS Lambda Functions to interact with DynamoDB, REST API for state transfer and AWS amplify to deploy the application.
 </h6>

-- 👀 I am interested in entry level Software Development roles
+- 👀 I am interested in Software Development roles
-- 🌱 I’m currently learning **AWS**
+- 🌱 I’m AWS certified Cloud Practioner
 - 👨‍💻 Here is my personal portfolio website [Portfolio Website](https://main--sparkling-fenglisu-c89910.netlify.app/)
 - 👨‍💻 You can find me on linkedin **https://www.linkedin.com/in/pragatibhandari/**
 - 📫 You can always reach me at **bhandariprag9@gmail.com**
 - ⚡ Fun fact about me: **I can solve 3 * 3 Rubik's Cube**

 <h3 align="left">Connect with me:</h3>